norainthere/githubwendy/README.md

     (If you want to use another software synthesizer, simply add that context at the end of your prompt for example"generate a [descriptors] sound for the sofware synthesizer 'dexed' will generate dexed parameters) If no additional context is provided Wendy will generate parameters for "Serum" by default.
-This bot is named Wend1 after Wendy Carlos, the inventor of the modern synthesizer.
+This bot is named Wend1 after Wendy Carlos, the transgender woman who invented the modern synthesizer.